Comeback Heat do it again, rally past Celtics for 2-0 lead

 Kemba Walker had 23 points for Boston, which got 21 apiece from Jaylen Brown and Jayson Tatum.
 Brown missed a corner 3 that would have tied it with 15 seconds left, and Butler sealed it with two free throws with 7.4 seconds remaining.

-Game 3 is Saturday.
+Added Tatum: “We’re frustrated.
+But that’s team sports.
+Not supposed to be happy we’re down 0-2.
+But that’s nothing out of the ordinary.
+Just talking about the game.
+It’s cool.”

 Dragic — playing on the third anniversary of his fondest basketball moment, leading Slovenia to the European Championship — scored nine points in the fourth quarter.

+“Feels exactly the same,” Dragic said, when asked to compare Slovenia’s gold to the Heat win.
+“A great day.”

 The Heat took a 2-0 series lead for the 11th time in coach Erik Spoelstra’s tenure.
 They’ve won all previous 10 instances.